Zeikko/project-rally-point/README.md

 The aim is to build a web application where the user can do the following

 - Log in using Steam single sign on
-- Join into a queue and see who and how many players are in the queue and are needed for a new game start
+- Join into a queue (of the web app) and see who and how many players are in the queue and are needed for a new game start
 - When the queue is full all players will get a sound notification and a 30 second timer to press a button to confirm that they will be playing
 - Once all players have pressed the button the players start to vote for the team leaders
 - 2 players with the most votes will be assigned to be team leader